 - Thoughtful planning (including planting after/before pest cycles)

 - One of the most important renewable sources of energy: the community!

 Healthy plants, grown in healthy soil, are less likely to attract pests and diseases.
 When we do need to use an additional step, we only use organically (OMRI) approved products, such as a clay mixture to repel cucumber and flea beetles, or beneficial microorganisms that only affect caterpillars.
 Feel free to be in touch with more questions about our farming practices — sustainable agriculture is our passion.
 Better yet, come see it and be part of it yourself, at one of our monthly community workdays on the first Saturday of each month!

 The Garden & Farm Connection

-In 2004, Scnobia Taylor donated the five-acre garden site that continues to be the hub of our work with the community.
-We gather at the garden for monthly Saturday workdays to share community potluck lunches, process the harvest, and pack produce boxes to deliver to our community through the HarvestShare CSA program.
+In 2004, Scnobia Taylor provided the five-acre community garden site that continues to be the hub of our work.
+We gather at the garden for monthly Saturday workdays to share community potluck lunches, and daily to process the harvest, and pack produce boxes to deliver to our community through the HarvestShare CSA program.